meshcloud/meshcloud-docs/iaas/storage/object-storage/via-meshpanel.md

+# Uploading Files

+The easiest way to upload files is via Meshpanel.

-# Configure a Swift Container
+## Configure a Swift Container

 1. Navigate to [https://panel.meshcloud.io](https://panel.meshcloud.io)